Our products

 Credit subject to status.
 18s and over.
 UK residents.
 T&Cs apply.
 John Lewis plc is a credit broker and not a lender.

-Content correct at time of writing 16/02/24.
+Content correct at time of writing 16 May 2024.

-John Lewis Finance is not responsible for content contained on external websites.
+John Lewis Money is not responsible for content contained on external websites.
 This article is for promotional or information purposes only.
 You must not rely on it as advice.
 Please contact a financial adviser if you need advice before you apply for a financial product or service.

 You might be able to make a claim if something goes wrong with your credit card purchases.